ortizmeraz/Morphology/Material/Transit and Land-use/A-Vuchic, (2017)..md

 23. Page 6
 24. Bicycle transportation is the most economical vehicular mode of transportation.
 It is far less comfortable than the car, it requires effort on the rider's part,
 25. The highway transportation system consists of networks and facilities (roads and streets) that can be classified in three categories:
-	1. Category C- urban streets, which serve primarily local traffic accessing the served area;
+	1. **Category C-** urban streets, which serve primarily local traffic accessing the served area;
-	2. Category B- arterials, some of which are partially grade separated multilane roadways serving mostly through traffic; and
+	2. **Category B**- arterials, some of which are partially grade separated multilane roadways serving mostly through traffic; and
-	3. Category A-freeways or divided, controlled-access highways, which serve only through traffic.
+	3. **Category A**-freeways or divided, controlled-access highways, which serve only through traffic.
 26. Page 7
 27. The private car gives its user great personal convenience and independence in time and direction of travel, short travel time, and personal comfort.
 These advantages make the car an extremely attractive mode, particularly for individual users, families, and small groups.
 As a system, however, the auto/highway mode is limited in its urban applications.
 It causes congestion at relatively low traffic volumes (atraffic lane on a local or an arterial street reaches congestion when cars on it carry between 700 and 1,400 persons per hour).
 Its social cost, created by congestion and negative environmental impacts, can be high, especially in urban areas.
 Its average energy consumption per person-kilometer (-mile) is much higher than that for any other mode.
 Finally, highway accidents lead to large social and personal costs.
 28. Page 8